Microsoft has issued a warning about an Internet Explorer bug that might hack into and take control of unprotected computers.

 Those of you who find it difficult to get a copy, can always browse

-through the online editions available at
+through the online editions available at www.economist.com, www.hindugrouponnet etc.

 Lets start with vocabulary.
 In addition to reading that is mentioned

-www.yourdictionary.com which sends you a new word with meaning and usage by mail every day for free, so do search for these and similar resources in the web.
+above, lots of resources are available on the net like www.yourdictionary.com which sends you a new word with meaning and usage by mail every day for free, so do search for these and similar resources in the web.
 Another good one is the word power booklets published by Readers Digest.
 So please ensure that you spend around 2 hours on general reading.
 By any means possible build a large repertoire of words and be clear as to their usage.

 Second is speed-reading which is immensely beneficial for attempting

 RC.
 The good thing about RC is that once you have gone through the passage properly the chances of making mistakes is minimal.
 In CAT you can expect passages from such diverse topics like psychology and economics to rocket science and medicine, like in 2001 there was a passage from a critique on a Kurosowa film.
 You can also try some speed reading techniques, which can make a dramatic improvement to your reading speed.
-Some interesting softwares are available for it too on the net.
+Some interesting softwares are available for it too on the net. www.google.com can be used to lead you to an invaluable treasure trove of such resources (type in keywords "speed reading techniques".

 The third issue is that of diverse reading.
 As mentioned above, most